 Skip to content

-Do you enjoy camping but dislike unpleasant smells or environmentally harmful chemicals?
-Then a chemical-free camping toilet is just what you need.
+You enjoy camping but dislike unpleasant smells or harmful chemicals?
+Then a chemical-free camping toilet is just the thing for you.

-More and more campers are opting for sustainable alternatives that protect the environment while also being significantly more practical and hygienic.
+More and more campers are choosing sustainable alternatives that protect nature while being much more practical and hygienic.
 What are the advantages of a chemical-free camping toilet?
 What models are available?
-And which ones perform particularly well in tests?
-Here are the answers to all your questions about chemical-free camping toilets.
+And which ones perform best in tests?
+Here are the answers to all questions about the chemical-free camping toilet.

 What is a chemical-free camping toilet?

-A chemical-free camping toilet does without the aggressive sanitation fluids used in conventional chemical toilets.
-Instead, these toilets rely on natural processes such as evaporation, separation of solid and liquid waste, and biological decomposition.
-This makes them particularly environmentally friendly and easy to use, as you save money on expensive chemicals and also have less hassle when it comes to disposal.
+A chemical-free camping toilet works entirely without harsh sanitary liquids used in conventional chemical toilets.
+Instead, these toilets rely on natural processes such as evaporation, separation of solid and liquid waste, or biological decomposition.
+This makes them especially environmentally friendly and easy to use, as you save money on expensive chemicals and have less effort in disposal.

 What alternatives are there to a chemical camping toilet?